Spizzichino / Tressette in Due

 2. 10 cards are dealt to each player and the remaining 20 are stacked face down as a stock pile from which each player draws a replacement card after each trick.
 Lozupone calls this 'Tressette in Due a Metà Mazzo', i.e. half deck Tressette for Two.

 There is some logic to this nomenclature.
-In the first version you begin by dealing half the deck.
-In the second version you can pluck (pizzicare) 3's, 2's and Aces from the top of your packets, and perhaps it is for this reason that these top cards are sometimes called pizzichi.
+In the first version you can pluck (pizzicare) 3's, 2's and Aces from the top of your packets, and perhaps it is for this reason that these top cards (honours) are sometimes called pizzichi.
+In the second version you begin by dealing half the deck.
 However, these two names are no longer (and maybe never were) used consistently by players of these games.
-In particular the name 'Tressette a Pizzichino' or 'Tressette a Pizzico' or 'Spizzichino' has come to be used for both versions - maybe in the second version drawing fron the deck after each trick is also though of as plucking (pizzicare), and according to some correspondents the second version is now more widespread than the first.
+In particular the name 'Tressette a Pizzichino' or 'Tressette a Pizzico' or 'Spizzichino' has come to be used for both versions - maybe in the second version drawing from the deck after each trick is also thought of as plucking (pizzicare), and according to some correspondents the second version is now more widespread than the first.

 In the descriptions below I will use Lozupone's names to distinguish the two games.
 First I will explain the scores for cards and combinations, which are the same as in normal four-player Tressette and are common to both variants.